-Dietary fiber acts like a broom, sweeping your intestinal contents along your digestive tract aiding in elimination, regularity and helping to promote digestive health.
+Dietary fiber acts like a broom, sweeping your intestinal contents along your digestive tract aiding in elimination, and regularity.
 Since you cannot digest the dietary fiber in coconut flour, you derive no calories from it.

-Studies have shown that an additional 14 grams of fiber daily (the amount in about ¼ cup of coconut flour) is associated with a 10% decrease in calorie intake and a resulting loss in body weight.
-The health benefits of dietary fiber include:
+Studies have shown that an additional 14 grams of fiber daily (the amount in about ¼ cup of coconut flour) is associated with a 10% decrease in calorie intake.

 The chart below shows that when it comes to dietary fiber content, other local flours do not come close to rivaling coconut flour!